lyhan12/Autograder_HW3/README.md

 ### When Regrading the results of the Autograder
 - You can manually adjust the scores for each regrade request without needing to re-run the autograder.

+### Next Thing To Do
+- Update Readme to incorporate the plot grading (it is now possible)
+- Convert grade_assignments into ipynb format and add test ipynb file.
+This is for easy colab collaboration for future grading.
+- Integrate multiple repos of the autograder into one repo for easy tracking and management.